ktn1234/maiar-ai/apps/website/docs/getting-started.md

 # Getting Started with MAIAR

-Welcome to MAIAR!
+Welcome to MAIAR.
 This guide will help you set up and run your own AI agent using the MAIAR framework.

 ## Prerequisites